nhn/tui.editor/plugins/code-syntax-highlight/README.md

 #### With Viewer

-The way to include the plugin and the language files of `Prism.js` is the same as above.
+The way to include the plugin and the language files of `prismjs` is the same as above.

 ##### Use Option of Editor